derlerd/derlerd.github.io/README.md

-# Jekyll Environment for my Academic Website
+# Jekyll Environment for Academic Website

-This repository contains the jekyll environment which is automatically transferred into my static github pages [site](http://derlerd.github.io).
+This repository contains the Jekyll environment which is automatically transferred into my static github pages [site](http://derlerd.github.io).

 ## Publication List